ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 * [Linux Kernel](https://lwn.net/Articles/780364/)

 #### Container Engine
 A container engine can loosely be described as any tool which provides an API or CLI for building or running containers.
-This started with Docker, but also includes Podman, Buildah, rkt, and CRI-O. A container engine accepts user inputs, pulls container images, creates some metadata describing how to run the container, then passes this information to a container Runtime.
+This started with Docker, but also includes Podman, Buildah, and CRI-O. A container engine accepts user inputs, pulls container images, creates some metadata describing how to run the container, then passes this information to a container Runtime.

 #### Container Runtime
 A container runtime is a small tool that expects to be handed two things - a directory often called a root filesystem (or rootfs), and some metadata called config.json (or spec file).
 The most common runtime [runc](https://github.com/opencontainers/runc) is the default for every container engine mentioned above.
 However, there are many innovative runtimes including katacontainers, gvisor, crun, and railcar.